-- Programming is the centerpiece in sheriffs' presentations about their facilities. - Attitudes have evolved dramatically over the last decade. - The obligation to release inmates in better condition than they were in when they arrived is universally accepted. - All Commissioners agreed on the need for additional programming resources.
+- Programming is the centerpiece in sheriffs' presentations about their facilities. - Attitudes have evolved dramatically over the last decade. - The obligation to release inmates in better condition than they were in when they arrived is universally accepted. - Quality programs feature evidence-based models. - Reentry planning must occur starting as early as possible and be reinforced by program participation. - All Commissioners agreed on the need for additional programming resources.